OlofBjorn/OlofBjorn/README.md

   ### Internship

 I am currently looking for an internship between 2026-11-23 and 2027-05-28.
 Message me if you're interested!
+I'm especially interested in deciding databases!

 <!--